tefedrb/Owl-Eye-Collective-Webpage/README.md

 # Owl-Eye-Collective-Webpage
-Creating my first webpages from scratch.
-It's suppose to be a kind of portfolio, representing my assortment of interests, and a sandbox project for me to improve upon my developer skills.
+A sample landing page for a film collective.
+This is my first original web-page designed from scratch.
+My main focus here was to create and implement a photo slide-show using JavaScript.